Testing Farm Contribution Guide

 • Make sure you have the latest developer environment by executing make clean && direnv allow.

-• In ansible/inventory/group_vars/testing_farm_redhat_workers.yaml and ansible/inventory/group_vars/testing_farm_public_workers.yaml, edit the release variables to point to the latest tag.
+• In ansible/inventory/group_vars/testing_farm_redhat_workers.yaml and ansible/inventory/group_vars/testing_farm_public_workers.yaml, edit the release variables to point to the latest release tag.

 • Choose one public worker candidate for test deployment with ansible-inventory --graph.